ChrystianDuarte/rhosmapi/README.md

         Inbound requests through the Istio ingress are now correctly flowing through the mixer to the 3scale adapter.

-        In the above request however, the API _user_key_ associated with your catalog service _application_ has been omitted. ..
+        In the above request however, the API _user_key_ associated with your user service _application_ has been omitted. ..
 View the log file of the 3scale adapter:

         ```
         $ oc logs -f `oc get pod -n istio-system | grep "3scale-istio-adapter" | awk '{print $1}'` \